atomicform/metadata-research/KLAYTN_README.md

 ## Keyring, in Code!

-You can have multiple keys to an account and roles or a Single Keyring, like seen below...
+You can have multiple keys to an account and roles or a Single Keyring.
+From their docs:

+> "Keyring can be classified into three types depending on the type of key being stored: [SingleKeyring](https://github.com/dapp/sdk/caver-js/api-references/caver.wallet/keyring#singlekeyring) to store one address and one private key, [MultipleKeyring](https://github.com/dapp/sdk/caver-js/api-references/caver.wallet/keyring#multiplekeyring) to store one address and multiple private keys, and [RoleBasedKeyring](https://github.com/dapp/sdk/caver-js/api-references/caver.wallet/keyring#rolebasedkeyring) to store one address and one or more private keys for each role."

 You need to create a Keyring for transactions, different options exist but to make a SingleKeyring you can do so by the following: